janeyrinn/bookNook/README.md

 8. To view what the code will look like in a browser from here type "python3 app.py" into the console and hit enter or replace "app.py" with which ever you have named the app
 9. A pop-up will appear stating "A service is available on Port 8080" select Open Browser

+## Final Comments
+During the course of the project internet connectivity was a substantial issue and may have caused commit's to be duplicated.
+The links used in the reviews are in no way affiliated and no revenue is generated from the use of this site at this time, it is purely for the purpose of the third milestone project.

 ## Credits

 ### Images